-Love him, hate him but can you feel sorry for him?
-Donald Trump’s personality analyzed
+Love him or hate him, but can you feel sorry for him?

 Narcissistic Personality Disorder